espruino/EspruinoDocs/boards/Bangle.js2.md

 * To get your computer connected, check out the [Espruino Getting Started Guide](/Quick+Start+BLE#banglejs)
 * To get started with development see the [Bangle.js Development page](/Bangle.js+Development)
 * There is more technical information below about using the [LCD](#lcd) and [onboard peripherals](#onboard)
+* For information about the internals and pinout, [the Bangle.js 2 technical information page](/Bangle.js2+Technical)

 Tutorials using Bangle.js: